MatthewTully/simple-chat-server/README.md

 A full list of user commands can be found [here](./docs/user_commands.md)

+Entering `\` will trigger the autocomplete feature, which will display a list of available commands.
+Tab or Enter can be used to select the autocomplete option.
+The down arrow can be used to cycle options.
+Continuing to type will filter the list down further.

 ## Running the Server
 Run the server with `./simple-chat-server --host` from the CLI to run the application in host mode.
 This will create a server that others can connect to.
 A port can be specified with the `--port` (or `-p`) flag.
 This value will override any value provide in the `.env` file for `SRV_PORT`.